-On October 5, 2018, the Disaster Recovery Reform Act (DRRA) was signed into law.
-Section 1204 of DRRA amended Section 404, authorizing FEMA to provide HMGP assistance for hazard mitigation measures that substantially reduce the risk of future damage, hardship, loss, or suffering in any area affected by a major disaster, or any area affected by a fire for which assistance was provided under section 420.
-As a result, FEMA established the parameters and defined the criteria to implement the HMGP Post Fire program.
+As amended, Section 404 authorizes FEMA to provide HMGP assistance for hazard mitigation measures that substantially reduce the risk of future damage, hardship, loss, or suffering in any area affected by a major disaster, or any area affected by a fire for which assistance was provided under Section 420.

 Q1: Who is eligible to apply for these funds?

 A1: States, tribes and territories in an area affected by a fire for which assistance was provided under a FMAG for declarations can apply.
 Federally-recognized tribes with burned land as a result of an FMAG may apply directly to FEMA as applicants after an FMAG declaration has been made for the state or territory.
 Federally-recognized tribes may also be eligible to apply as subapplicants.
 Local governments should apply as subapplicants to their state.
 All applicants must have a FEMA-approved mitigation plan to receive HMGP funding.
 Events after October 5, 2018, are eligible to apply for HMGP Post Fire grants.